High Blood Pressure and Kidney Disease

 - What is high blood pressure?

-- How does high blood pressure hurt the kidneys?
+- How does high blood pressure affect the kidneys?

-- What are the signs and symptoms of high blood pressure?
+- What are the symptoms of high blood pressure and kidney disease?

-- How can kidney damage from high blood pressure be prevented?
+- How can people prevent or slow the progression of kidney disease from high blood pressure?

 - Points to Remember